Toucaan/toucaan.docs/blog/2022-08-10-intrinsic-web-design/index.md

 It is very easy to [get started](/docs/getting-started) with Toucaan.

-Simply clone the `toucaan` folder inside your project and start working on your mockups.
+Simply clone the `toucaan` folder inside your project and start implementing your mockups.
 You'll need a `sass` or `scss` processor to compile your stylesheets to the path.
 Read more about setup over here.

 # What is Intrinsic Design?